jannden/simple-blockchain-solidity/README.md

 # Blockchain Solidity Contract examples

-This prototype:

-- Shows simple contracts created in Solidity
+A simple contract created in Solidity which can be tested (Mocha), compiled (Solc), and deployed (hdwallet-provider).
-- Contracts are compiled
-- And deployed

 ## How to use